PLhery/node-twitter-api-v2/doc/examples.md

 // NOTE: accessToken and accessSecret are not required if you want to generate OAuth login links.
 ```

-- OAuth 2.0 Authorization Code with PKCE
+- OAuth 2.0 Authorization Code with PKCE (fine-grained scopes, API v2 only)

 This authentification method only requires to use the obtained **access token** with the 3-legged OAuth2 auth flow.
 ```ts
 const client = new TwitterApi('<YOUR-ACCESS-TOKEN>');
 ```

-If your access token is no longer valid, but your have a refresh token (you specified `offline.access` in scope array), you can ask for a new access token with your client keys:
+If your access token is no longer valid, but you have a refresh token (you've specified `offline.access` in scope array), you can ask for a new access token with your client keys:
 ```ts
 const client = new TwitterApi({ clientId: '<YOUR-CLIENT-ID>', clientSecret: '<YOUR-CLIENT-SECRET>' });
 const { client: refreshedClient, accessToken, refreshToken } = await client.refreshOAuth2Token('<YOUR-REFRESH-TOKEN>');